ZanzibarNature/CompensationCalculator/README.md

 # CompensationCalculator
+Python 3.12.0

 Quick Start:

 Local Development
-1. Navigate to app directory in your terminal
+1. In the root directory create a venv with the command - python3 -m venv .venv
+2. In vscode switch the interperter to venv
+3. Run the command - source .venv/bin/activate;2D
-2. Use the command - pip3 install -r requirements.txt
+2. Run the command - pip3 install -r requirements.txt
 3. Rename the .env.example to .env
 4. Fill in the rapid api key in the .env file.
 (This is not needed in dev_mode, it will use the exampleflight.json instead)
-5. Use the command - flask run
+5. Run the command - flask run

 Endpoint: http://127.0.0.1:5000/getCompensationAmount